-Catelyn McDonough joined Anapol Weiss as an associate in 2016 and is a member of the firm’s Asbestos Team.
+Catelyn McDonough joined Anapol Weiss as an associate in 2016 and focuses her practice on pharmaceutical, medical device and toxic mass tort litigation.

-In 2015, she received her Juris Doctor degree from Widener University Delaware Law School, cum laude, graduating in the top ten percent of her class.
+In 2015, Catelyn received her Juris Doctor degree from Widener University Delaware Law School, cum laude, graduating in the top ten percent of her evening-division class.
 While in law school, Catelyn excelled in legal research and writing as well as oral advocacy, as an active member on both Moot Court and Law Review.
 She won first place in the Delaware Law School’s DiBona Moot Court Competition and twice won second place in the Distinguished Jurist Moot Court Competition.
-In 2015, she participated in the Gabrielli National Family Law Moot Court Competition.
 Catelyn also served as an Articles Editor on the Law Review, the student liaison to the Philadelphia Bar Association Young Lawyer’s Division and was a committee chair-holder for Phi Alpha Delta, the George Read Chapter.
 Catelyn was a recipient of the Widener Scholar Scholarship, the Howard M. Berg achievement award, an Outstanding Student Service award, and graduated with pro bono distinction for completion of over 100 hours of volunteer legal work.